A Trichotomy for Regular Trail Queries: Conclusions and Lessons Learned

 \item The tractability for the decision version of RPQ evaluation can be lifted to the enumeration problem, in which case the task is to output matching paths with only a polynomial delay between answers. \end{itemize}

+As an open question remains the trichotomy for 2RPQs, that is, when we allow RPQs to follow a directed edge also in its reverse direction.
+We briefly discuss why this is challenging.
+Let us denote by $\hat{\ } a$ the backward navigation of an edge labeled $a$.
+Then, the case of ordinary RPQs can be seen as a special case of 2RPQs on undirected graphs: it only has bidirectional navigation of the form $(a + \hat{\ } a)$.
+It has been open since 1991 whether evaluating $(aaa)^*$ on undirected graphs is in P or NP-complete~\cite{ArkinPY-jacm91}.

-\subparagraph{Acknowledgments} We thank the participants of Shonan meeting No.~138 (and Hassan Chafi in particular), who provided significant inspiration for the first paragraph in the Introduction, and Jean-\'Eric Pin for pointing us to positive $C_\text{ne}$-varieties of languages.
+\subparagraph{Acknowledgments} This work was supported by DFG grant MA 4938/4-1.
+We thank the participants of Shonan meeting No.~138 (and Hassan Chafi in particular), who provided significant inspiration for the first paragraph in the Introduction, Jean-\'Eric Pin for pointing us to positive $C_\text{ne}$-varieties of languages, and Charles Paperman for useful comments and pointing out that $\ttract \subsetneq \Pi[<,+1]$ (see Theorem~\ref{theo:between-pi1s}).
+We also thank Jean-\'Eric Pin and Luc Segoufin for their help with the proof with a weaker statement.
+Furthermore, we want to thank the anonymous reviewers for valuable comments.